wix-incubator/autoviews/packages/docs/docs/entities/components-repo.md

   * `defaultOptions`: option to pass to the component as props. **TBD**

-## The getType constructor parameter
+## The getNodeType constructor parameter
 The `getNodeType` callback allows defining how to calculate data type for the JSONSchema nodes.
 The return value of the callback is used to match with registered component record types.

 ```typescript